Click for another photo

 "The senior appointments my first year were Dick Johnson, a ring theorist at Smith College; J. H. B. Kemperman, a live wire analyst and applied mathematician whom I stole from Purdue; Arthur Stone, a world leader in general topology, and his wife Dorothy Maharam Stone, a highly respected measure theorist, from the University of Manchester in England; hiring both required persuading Mac Hazlett to waive the rule prohibiting married couples in the same department.
 Women were still routinely treated as second-class citizens in those days, and my hiring of Dorothy Stone as a full professor was singled out in Winning Women into Mathematics, a recent MAA publication, as an exception."There is also an interview with Arthur Stone at this same website (Volume 2 #1 of Topological Commentary, http://at.yorku.ca/t/o/p/c/16.htm) in which he talks about his collaboration with Dorothy:

 "I have been enormously helped by Dorothy, not only in being able to discuss mathematical problems with her, but also with specific questions she has raised (and still raises).
 For instance, I have studied and used what we first called 'Dorothy's crazy topology,' now renamed the 'topology of close approximation.'
 I have contributed to her work, in a minor way, by solving some technical topological problems that arose in it, and in a major way by editing and typing her manuscripts.
 (She would probably interchange 'minor' and 'major' here.)
 I am also responsible, in a way, for two of her major papers.
 In one, I was unimpressed by a 'direct sum' representation of measure spaces; as a result, Dorothy found a much better 'direct product' normal form.
 In the other, I made a casual remark that topologists could 'smooth' spaces by multiplying them by powers of the real line; this led her to smoothing measure spaces in a somewhat similar way.
 We have also written several joint papers."A special conference on Measure and Measurable Dynamics was held in Dorothy Maharam Stone's honor at the University of Rochester on September 17-19, 1987.
-She taught as an adjunct professor of mathematics at Northeastern University from 1988 until her retirement in 2001.
+Part of the conference proceedings discusses her work in measure theory, ergodic theory, and category algebras.
+Stone taught as an adjunct professor of mathematics at Northeastern University from 1988 until her retirement in 2001.
 Her husband, Arthur Stone, died August 6, 2000.